Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes

 \subsection{Empirical comparison between DM-based stochastic and deterministic transitions in aMC samplers}

-In \Cref{fig:diff_two_modes}, we report the performance of the deterministic methodology applied to AIS, SMC and RE in idealized setting \ref{item:setting_perfect} for the \emph{TwoModes} target, and compare it to methods that are based on stochastic kernels (first-order and second-order).
-In \Cref{app:bonus_exp}, we provide further results in all considered multi-modal scenarios.
-Based on those results, we can make the following observations: \begin{enumerate}[wide,labelindent=10pt, label=(\roman*)] \item \emph{When the Hessian is available}, using deterministic transitions (pink bars) performs on par with the second-order stochastic approach (green bars).
-Interestingly, it appears that the deterministic method provides even better results for low values of $K$ with AIS/SMC samplers, offering a significant computational advantage.
-In the case of RE, we however note a relative under-performance of the deterministic approach, which we believe to be due to the amplification of estimation error of the two Jacobian log-determinants (while AIS/SMC only requires the estimation of one term) with the expansion series. \item \emph{When the Hessian is not available}, the first-order deterministic variant relying solely on the score functions via the Hutchinson estimator (yellow bars) consistently improves over the standard baseline (red bars) and the use of first-order stochastic kernels (blue bars) presented in prior work, for each value of $K$.
+In \Cref{fig:diff_two_modes}, we evaluate the deterministic methodology within AIS, SMC, and RE in idealized setting \ref{item:setting_perfect}, across all \emph{TwoModes} and \emph{ManyModes} targets.
+We compare it against approaches based on stochastic kernels, both first-order and second-order.
+Based on the results, we make the following observations: \begin{enumerate}[wide,labelindent=10pt, label=(\roman*)] \item \emph{When the Hessian is available}, using deterministic transitions (pink bars) performs on par with the second-order stochastic approach (green bars) across all aMC variants, for each value of $K$.
+Interestingly, the deterministic method provides even better results for low values of $K$ with AIS/SMC samplers. \item \emph{When the Hessian is not available}, the first-order deterministic variant relying solely on the score functions via the Hutchinson estimator (yellow bars) consistently improves over the standard baseline (red bars) and the use of first-order stochastic kernels (blue bars) presented in prior work, for each value of $K$.